About This Effort

 Is this a project to replace all of the Innerbelt?

 No. The Innerbelt is a large 4 mile stretch of highway that runs from I-76/77 to N. Howard St., alongside downtown Akron.
 This effort only covers a small part of it: a sunken portion of the roadway between W. Exchange St. and N. Howard St. (See Map).
-This portion was officially closed to traffic and turned over to the City by the Ohio Department of Transportation in 2018.
-The rest of the Innerbelt will remain a functioning highway, including the southbound lanes south of Exchange St that are currently closed.
-(These southbound lanes are estimated to reopen in November 2022.)
+This portion was officially closed to traffic in 2016 by the Ohio Department of Transportation and turned over to the City.
+There are no current plans to vacate the rest of the highway; it will remain a functioning highway.

 Why was this section of the Innerbelt chosen?